aymankhder/SecGen/README-CyBOK-Scenarios-Indexed.md

-# SecGen Lab Scenarios and CyBOK
+# Lab Scenarios and CyBOK

 The Cyber Security Body of Knowledge (CyBOK) is a body of knowledge that aims to encapsulate the various knowledge areas present within cyber security.
 Scenarios within SecGen now contain XML elements linking them to CyBOK knowledge areas and specific topics within those knowledge areas.
 Additionally, video content and readings for each scenario are tagged with their CyBOK associations.